 Every Wright Center for Community Health location in Luzerne and Lackawanna Counties is unique, but at every practice, you will find innovative, team-based healthcare aiming to take into account all aspects of a patient’s physical and mental/behavioral health.
 Doctors, nurse practitioners, physician assistants and medical support personnel will collaborate with you (and if you like, also with your family) to develop effective healthcare plans that work.

 We are welcoming new patients of all ages at all of our locations and accepting all insurance plans, including Medical Assistance, Highmark Blue Cross Blue Shield, CHIP, Medicare and more.
 We operate as a safety-net provider of care, focused on delivering right-venue, high-quality affordable health services to all regardless of insurance status.
 If you do not have health insurance and are not eligible for Medical Assistance, you may qualify for our sliding fee scale.
-Our team is here to help you find the best option for your individual situation.
-Click here to read the sliding fee scale in English.
-Click here to read the sliding fee scale in Spanish.

 We are a learning organization and you will see a resident physician when you visit a Wright Center for Community Health location.
 A resident physician holds a medical degree and works under the supervision of an attending physician.
 Your interaction with the resident will help develop them to become the best doctors possible.
 From time to time, we may ask for feedback about the experience you have had with our doctors and at our clinics.
 You will have an impact on today’s medical care and the future of medicine so please share your feedback with us when asked.